 A C Corporation (“C-Corp”) is what many of us think of when we hear the word “corporation”.
 A C-Corp is made up of an unlimited number of shareholders, and there are no restrictions on the types of owners.
 The C-Corp is managed by its officers, who report to the C-Corp Board of Directors.
 Generally, shareholders are not personally liable for the obligations of the corporation.

-As you can see, a C-Corp is very formal and requires annual Shareholder and directors meetings.
-C-Corps also subject to double taxation and significant governmental regulation.
+C-Corps are formal structures requiring annual shareholder and directors meetings.
+C-Corps are also subject to double taxation and significant governmental regulation.

-An S-Corp is an entity that elects to be taxed under sub-chapter S of the Internal Revenue Code.
-Like a C-Corp, it is a legal entity and has shareholders.
-Unlike a C-Corp, however, an S-Corp can’t have more than 100 shareholders who must be U.S. residents, nor can it be owned by other C-Corps, trusts, LLCs, or partnerships.
+An S-Corp is an entity taxed under sub-chapter S of the Internal Revenue Code.
+Like a C-Corp, it’s a legal entity with shareholders.
+Unlike a C-Corp, however, an S-Corp can’t have more than 100 U.S. shareholders; nor can it be owned by other C-Corps, trusts, LLCs, or partnerships.
 Under most circumstances, an S-Corp pays no income taxes and the corporations income or loss is passed through to the stockholder.

 One of the biggest disadvantages to an S-Corp, similar to a C-Corp, is that it is very formal.
 An S-Corp must be approved by the IRS, and it must hold annual meetings of shareholders and directors.

-Today, most defamation lawsuits involve an online statement, review website, a tweet, or a facebook post.
-So we thought it would be fun to take a “Wayne’s World” trip, and look back at a couple of famous defamation cases from a pre-tech time.
+These days, most defamation lawsuits involve an online statement, review website, tweet, or a Facebook post.
+To change things up, let’s take a “Wayne’s World” trip, and look back at a couple of famous defamation cases from the analogue days.

 Famous Defamation Case #1:Crown v.
 John Peter Zenger: Truth Becomes A Viable Defense Against Defamation Charges

-Back in Ben Franklin’s day, William Cosby served as the British governor of New York.
-The revolution-ready residents didn’t care for ol’ Bill; probably because he was accused of rigging the 1734 elections and pocketing people’s taxes.
+Back in Ben Franklin’s day, William Cosby wasn’t a disgraced comedian, he was the British governor of New York.
+What thing do the two Cosbys have in common?
+Controversy swirled around both.
+The revolution-ready residents of colonial New York didn’t care for ol’ Bill; probably because he was accused of rigging the 1734 elections and pocketing people’s taxes.

-Then New York Weekly Journal editor, John Peter Zenger, was on “team fir Cosby,” and would publish anonymous flame articles about the Governor.
-Craving revenge, Cosby formally petitioned for a public burning of the NYJ (dun, dun, dun!).
+Then New York Weekly Journal editor, John Peter Zenger, wanted Cosby booted from power and published anonymous flame articles about the Governor.
+Craving revenge, Cosby formally petitioned for a public burning of the NYWJ.
 But the Assembly denied Cosby’s request.
-A fan of totalitarianism, Bill simply got one of his buddies, Justice DeLancey, to revoke Zenger’s attorney’s license and imprison the editor.
+In the wake of defeat — and a fan of totalitarianism — Bill enlisted one of his buddies, Justice DeLancey, to revoke Zenger’s attorney’s license and imprison the editor.
 Easy-peasy.

 Famous Defamation Case #2: Hustler Magazine, Inc. v.
 Falwell: First Amendment Showdown

-Back in the 80s, when Gordon Gecko was a guy to admire and the Lower East Side was scary, Hustler Magazine published a parody piece that spawned one of the most famous defamation cases in U.S. history.
+Back in the 80s, when Gordon Gecko was the guy to admire, Hustler Magazine published a parody piece that spawned one of the most famous defamation cases in U.S. history.

-Much to the chagrin of the Rev., the parody implied an inappropriate Oedipal relationship involving Falwell’s first romp — which the parody ad implied took place in an outhouse with his mother and a bottle of Campari.
+Much to the chagrin of the Rev., the parody suggested an inappropriate Oedipal relationship involving an outhouse deflowering and a bottle of Campari.

-The phony ad was listed as a “fiction ad and personality parody.”
-A disclaimer appeared at the bottom of the page: “Ad parody—not to be taken seriously.”
+A disclaimer appeared at the bottom of the page read: “Ad parody—not to be taken seriously.”

 Flynt subsequently appealed to the Fourth Circuit who sided with Falwell.
-So, Flynt went to the Supreme Court, who ultimately found that Falwell, being a public figure, was open to parody and satire.
-Also, since the ad didn’t expressly state any false statements of fact, the defamation charges weren’t actionable.
+So, Flynt went to the Supreme Court, who ultimately ruled that parody and satire are protected by the First Amendment.
+Also, since the ad didn’t convey any reasonable false statements of fact, the bench dismissed the defamation charges.